 Frisée and curly endive are often thought to be one and the same.
 They’re quite similar, but actually, frisée is a sub-variety of curly endive.
 It’s smaller, with delicate ragged edges and a more tender texture.
 There’s a bit of sweetness to balance the bitterness.
 Here’s more detail about the distinction.

-Escarole Looks like thick, sturdy romaine or butter lettuce with curled, ragged edges.
+Escarole looks like thick, sturdy romaine lettuce with curled, ragged edges.
 It has a chewy texture and refreshing, mild bitterness.
 The paler inner leaves are more tender and less bitter.
-Its flavor mellows in cooking or braising.
+Its flavor mellows with cooking, sautéeing, or braising.

 Though it’s available most of the year and is usually quite inexpensive, it’s most often used as a winter vegetable in soups and sautés.

 There are several varieties of this colorful member of the chicory family, including the most common, Chiogga, a version that looks like a small, round head of wine-red cabbage with white streaks.
 Another variety, Treviso, is elongated and has a milder, less bitter flavor profile.

 The leaves have a bracing bitterness and pleasing crunch.
 Often we see bite-sized pieces mixed in with milder greens in bagged salad mixtures.
 The bright red color lends a visual perkiness to the package, plus its wake-up taste adds flavor interest.
 Lightly sautéing or stir-frying radicchio mellows its bitterness a bit.